ibliskavka/bliskavka-com/source/_posts/10x-api-start-time-boost.md

 ## Conclusion

-If your data is relatively static you can cache as a flat file in a Lambda layer to reduce app complexity, costs, and startup times.
+If your data is relatively static you can cache it as a flat file in a Lambda layer to reduce app complexity, costs, and startup times.
 Use a Lambda to periodically query a new data set and publish a new Lambda Layer Version.

 When using layers, your maximum package size is 250MB.
 By compressing your data files you can cache A LOT of data, but you will experience decompression latency.